 Remember– you’ll want to do this before you start your home search.
 You’ll need that up to date preapproval in hand when you make an offer on your dream home!
 In today’s market, you may be competing with several buyers wanting the same property, and many sellers won’t even consider your offer unless there’s a preapproval letter attached.

 Finally, Don’t be intimidated by the preapproval process, and don’t believe the many myths flying around about how much money you need to purchase a home.
 A recent survey of potential millennial buyers found a majority thought they needed a 20% down payment to buy a home.
 NOT TRUE!
 In fact, some conventional loan products require as little as 3% down, FHA loans as little as 3.5% down, and qualified VA buyers can purchase with 0% down.
 There are also down payment assistance programs available for certain buyers.
 Make sure you ask your Realtor® or lender about what options work best for you.

 Kansas City housing market

 As a long-time Kansas City area resident, I know the area well.
-With my guidance, we’ll find the perfect neighborhood for you!
-Plus, I’ll arm you with the knowledge you need to buy your first home, from 8 smart money moves to paying less for homeowner’s insurance.
-I’m a real estate matchmaker.
-Let me know how I can help.
+With 16 years of new construction experience, I know where to find the best options for you that you won’t be able to find simply searching online.
+Together, my team will find the perfect neighborhood for you!
+Plus– if you’re a first time home buyer, we’ll arm you with the knowledge you need to know, from 8 smart money moves to paying less for homeowner’s insurance.
+We are real estate matchmakers.
+Let us know how we can help.